Crowdsourcing Innovative Solutions to Improve Schools via The Education (Re)Open

 During the COVID-19 pandemic, the education ecosystem has struggled like never before.
 Innovations—old and new—are essential in renewing, reimagining, and rebuilding the ecosystem in timely and equitable ways.

 After a year which has radically shifted teaching and learning and left educators and families on the front lines of supporting children educationally, socially and emotionally, we have seen the ingenuity of school communities not only persist, but flourish.
-On March 23rd, USC Center EDGE, together with IDEO, the Andrew Nikou Foundation, and a series of other partners launched The Education (Re)Open to highlight and scale this innovation.
+On March 23rd, USC Center EDGE, together with IDEO, the Andrew Nikou Foundation, and a series of other partners launched The Education (Re)Open (now known as Education Solutions Exchange) to highlight and scale this innovation.